Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/ContractsCompetition.md

 * Have some buried treasure contracts or ethernaut like challenges for students to be able to extract.
 * Send them challenges like partially leaked keys and see who can brute force that key to get some new coins.
 * Maybe release a new puzzle every few minutes.
+* Ink game described in the adjascent slides

 ## Disclosures